TrailBlazersInc/TrailBlazers/documentation/M3_Requirements_and_Design.md

     - **Input**:
         - ShortListedBuddies: List of user profiles filtered by basic constraints (e.g., active users, within a certain radius).
         - UserLocation: The latitude and longitude of the user.
-        - UserTime: The preferred jogging time.
+        - UserAvaliability: A schedule that shows times the user is available throughout the week.
         - UserSpeed: The user’s average jogging speed.
     - **Output**:
-        - A list of top 5 best-matched jog buddies, ranked based on a computed match score.
+        - A list of the top 5 best-matched jog buddies, ranked based on a computed match score.
     - **Main computational logic**:
         - Distance Calculation: Uses the Haversine formula to compute the real-world distance between the user and each buddy.
         - Time and Speed Compatibility: Calculates the absolute difference in preferred jogging time and speed.